 The customer experience doesn't stop when the return is requested.
 Two clocks start ticking when a shopper creates a return:

-Customer Experience Clock: The shopper wants their return resolved as soon as possible.
+Customer Experience Clock: Returns directly impact the customer experience.
+The shopper wants their return resolved as soon as possible.
 Every day that passes reduces the chances they purchase again in the future.

 Returns Operations Clock: Every minute a return sits at the warehouse the retailer is losing money.
 You need a process to quickly process the return and grade the condition of the product to categorize it appropriately.